gokulappavu/Study-Material/readme.md

-# 180-Day Comprehensive Tech Study Plan
+# 90-Day Comprehensive Tech Study Plan

-Welcome to the 180-day comprehensive tech study plan!
-This plan is designed to guide you through a rigorous learning journey covering frontend, backend, DevOps, QA, and aptitude.
-Each day includes a detailed focus area with tasks, study materials.
+Welcome to the 90-day comprehensive tech study plan!
+This plan is designed to guide you through a learning journey covering Frontend, Backend, DevOps, QA, and Aptitude.
+Each day includes a detailed focus area with tasks, study materials, and daily checkboxes.

 ## Table of Contents
 1. [Week 1: Internet Fundamentals](#week-1-internet-fundamentals)